Vermont Wilderness Rites

 Fees and Cancellation Policy

-The Program Fee covers actual expenses of the program.
-Additional fees such as kayaks or canoes for personal use are noted where applicable.
-The Program Fee serves as the registration fee.
-Participants are encouraged to send in the registration forms and Program Fee as early as possible so that the guides can plan thoroughly for individual and group needs.
+Additional fees such as kayaks or canoes for personal use are noted where applicable. .
+Participants are encouraged to send in the registration forms and fee as early as possible so that the guides can plan thoroughly for individual and group needs.

 Cancellation by Vermont Wilderness Rites